openmod/openmod-docs/content/development-guide/configuration.md

     Custom configuration sources for plugins [are not supported yet](https://github.com/openmod/openmod/issues/90).

 ## Best Practices
 * **Do not** hardcode important values.
-For example, if you are making a plugin that gives playesr XP when killing other players, make sure the XP amount is configurable, as it is likely something a user would want to adjust.
+For example, if you are making a plugin that gives players XP when killing other players, make sure the XP amount is configurable, as it is likely something a user would want to adjust.
 * **Do not** overcomplicate your configurations.
 Only add values that users are likely going to change.
 Have a simple configuration is preferred to a complex one.
 * **Do not** use configurations to store messages.
 Use [translations](../localization.md) instead.
 Unlike translations, configurations do not support any kind of formatting or passing arguments.